-Since it was first patented for use as a low-dose sleep aid in 1995, melatonin has become a popular non-prescription aid for our sleep-deprived population.
+Since it was patented in 1995, low doses of melatonin has been helping people sleep better.
 And who would think twice when melatonin in native form is a naturally occurring hormone, produced by the body and found in multiple food sources?
 It seems like a no-strings-attached, knock-you-out, antidote to sleepless nights and groggy days.
 But all too frequently, melatonin is overused and misused once it passes over the counter.

 Melatonin is a hormone which plays an integral role in circadian cycles and the regulation of sleep onset.
-Studies have proven judicious use of supplemental melatonin to be effective in easing jet lag and shift work sleep disruptions, maintaining sleep patterns in children with neurodevelopmental disabilities and in older adults with natural melatonin deficiencies.
+Studies have proven judicious melatonin dosage is effective in easing jet lag and shift work sleep disruptions, maintaining sleep patterns in children with neurodevelopmental disabilities and in older adults with natural melatonin deficiencies.

-With all of this evidence stacked up in melatonin’s favour, why not head for the pharmacy to stock up on the supplement?
+With all of this evidence stacked up in its favour, why not head for the pharmacy to stock up on the supplement?
+Wait!

 First, it’s important to recognise that your body produces its own melatonin.
 This endogenous supply is produced primarily by a small gland just above the centre of your brain, the pineal gland.
 Retinal [eyes], epithelial [skin], and intestinal cells also produce melatonin, but not in the form that regulates circadian rhythms.
 While external melatonin, whether from natural food sources or a supplement, interacts with your brain in the same way as the bodily form, the influx of the hormone can flood your system and offset your natural melatonin production.